CSS Inline Layout Module Level 3

 Define what to do for top/bottom/center aligned boxes that are taller than the rest of the content.

-Firefox allows the inline boxes within an invisible line box to accept outline,which allows it to make focus rings visible.
+Firefox allows the inline boxes within a phantom line box to accept outline,which allows it to make focus rings visible.
 As in other browsers, all other properties that could make the element visible (e.g. box-shadow) seem to be ignored.

 Define behavior for mixed vertical orientations that isn’t nonsensical when specified baseline isn’t central.